lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

 ## Defining scoped styles in the template {#styles-in-the-template}

-We recommend using the [static `styles` property](#add-styles) for optimal performance.
+We recommend using the [static `styles` class field](#add-styles) for optimal performance.
 However, sometimes you may want to define styles in the Lit template.
 There are two ways to add scoped styles in the template:

 *   Add styles using a [`<style>` element](#style-element).
 *   Add styles using an [external style sheet](#external-stylesheet) (not recommended).